Computational Searching of Long Skew-symmetric Binary Sequences with High Merit Factors: Results and Discussion

-Table~\ref{tab:best} shows sequences of length 301 up to 401 with merit factor $F>7$.
+Table~\ref{tab:best:L201} presents skew-symmetric sequences of lengths 201 up to 303.
 For each length $L$, a sequence is presented using a hexadecimal notation.
-To decode each hexadecimal digit in binary form (0 $\mapsto$ 0000, 1 $\mapsto$ 0001, 2 $\mapsto$ 0010, \dots, F $\mapsto$ 1111), and, if necessary, remove initial 0 symbols to obtain a binary string of the appropriate length.
-Then convert each 0 to $+1$ and each 1 to $-1$ to obtain the binary sequence.
+We decode each hexadecimal digit in binary form (0 $\mapsto$ 0000, 1 $\mapsto$ 0001, 2 $\mapsto$ 0010, \dots, F $\mapsto$ 1111), and, if necessary, remove initial 0 symbols to obtain a binary string of the appropriate length.
+Then we convert each 0 to $+1$ and each 1 to $-1$ to obtain the binary sequence.
+Table~\ref{tab:best:L201} contains binary sequences with merit factor $F>8$ and some of them have $F>9$.
+In this table, we show also the results up to $L=225$ that are taken from our previous work~\cite{Brest2018heuristic}, except for seven sequences with odd lengths of 205, 209, 215--221, where the merit factors have been improved by the impxLast algorithm.
+For all other sequences longer or equal than 227 we report the merit factor values that are obtained by the impxLast and these results are currently the best known.

-It can be noticed, that all sequences with odd length between 301 and 401 are included in Table~\ref{tab:best}.
-Also, these sequences have the currently best known merit and all of them are skew-symmetric, too.
+The largest sequence with a merit factor higher than 9 found to date has a length of 255.
+Interestingly, it could be pointed out that all sequences with $L<=285$, except for $L=283$, have the merit factor higher than 8.5.
+One can notice that currently known best merit factors decrease as lengths of sequences become larger, and this decreasing trend can be seen by results obtained by our algorithm, but also by results of the lssOrel algorithm, as well as by Knauer's results.
+The reason for this lies in the fact that the search space is increasing exponentially.

-The authors believe that there should exit sequences with even higher merit factors, but someone needs even more computational power to find them.
-Another possibility for searching new sequences with the higher merit factors is to invent new algorithms.
+The authors believe that binary sequences with even higher merit factors exist, but one needs even more computational power to find them.
+Another possibility for searching new sequences with the higher merit factors is to invent new algorithms.\\ In Table~\ref{tab:best:L201}, a PSL value for each skew-symmetric binary sequence is shown in the last column.
+These PSL values are worse compared to the best-known PSL values (see~\cite{dimitrov2021hybrid,Brest2018heuristic}) for sequences with lengths $201\le L \le 303$.
+This means that a binary sequence with a high merit factor has a PSL value that is higher (i.e. worse) than the best-known PSL value, and vice versa.
+Consequently, a designer of a new algorithm should take care of this fact.